signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 *Gradient boosting* is a very powerful nonlinear technique which is one of the best "off-the-shelf" machine learning models.[^kuhn] They train relatively quickly, they can pick up on fairly complicated nonlinear interactions, you can guard against overfitting by increasing the shrinkage parameter, and their performance is difficult to beat.

-However, they're a little more complicated than random forests; there are more hyperparameters to tune, and it's much more difficult to parallelize gradient boosted trees.
+However, they're a little more complicated than random forests; there are more hyperparameters to tune, and it's much more difficult to parallelize gradient boosted trees.[^hyp]

 Intuitively, one can think of boosting as iteratively improving a regression tree ensemble by repeatedly training a new regression tree on the *residuals* of the ensemble (when making predictions on the dataset) and then incorporating that regression tree into the ensemble.